 There are a variety of activities to be engaged in, including birdwatching, crabbing, paddle boarding and swimming.
 Those who love fishing will also enjoy Dauphin Island’s hidden West End Beach that has awesome wade-fishing for speckled trout.

 While most people who visit Fort Morgan spend their time on the bayside beaches around its historic fort, the peninsula’s Gulf side remains almost completely overlooked making it a quiet beach in Alabama.
 Since this shoreline is not developed and less visited, there are many hidden treasures in soft the sand, including seashells and other creations of Mother Nature.

 Fort Morgan Fishing Beach is also a fantastic place to go dolphin-watching as nine different species of dolphins live in the nearby waters, and also for bird watching; you can see pelicans and even herons.
-As the beach’s name stated, there is good surf fishing in the area.
+As the beach’s name states, there is good surf fishing in the area.
 If you are looking to have a relaxing beach vacation in Alabama and get away from the crowds of summer, this is the beach where you want to be!